disintar/toncli/docs/advanced/send_boc_with_fift.md

 For example - the basic example of wallet use `wallet.fif` to generate `boc` files, then they will be pushed to network with lite-client.

-In `wallet` example you ccan find `fift/usage.fif` file.
+In `wallet` example you can find `fift/usage.fif` file.
 This is `wallet.fif` but we added one feature there.

 You can see that last line is `saveboc`.
 It's needed for saving `boc` file in `build/boc` location (or `/tmp` if you run command not in project root) and then our CLI tool can catch it and send to network.